How to follow Cameron Norrie at Wimbledon 2023

 Who else is playing Wimbledon 2023?

-Norrie is joined by Andy Murray, Dan Evans, Ryan Peniston, Liam Broady, George Loffhagen, Arthur Fery and Jan Choinski in the men’s tournament while Katie Boulter is leading the British contingent in the women’s tournament.
-Boulter is joined by Katie Swan and Heather Watson but Harriet Dart has suffered a first round defeat at the hands of Diane Parry.
+Norrie is joined by Andy Murray, Dan Evans, Liam Broady, George Loffhagen, Arthur Fery and Jan Choinski in the men’s tournament while Katie Boulter is leading the British contingent in the women’s tournament.
+Boulter is taking on Diane Saville but due to the weather, her match was suspended in the first set with her opponent leading 6-5.

-Novak Djokovic is the current favourite to win the tournament as he bids for his 24th Grand Slam despite Carlos Alcaraz being the top seed.
-Iga Swiatek is the top seed in the women’s tournament and is still looking for her first major win on grass.
+Novak Djokovic is the current favourite to win the tournament as he bids for his 24th Grand Slam and has reached the second round following a decisive win over Pedro Cachin in round one.
+Carlos Alcaraz is the top seed and came through in three sets to beat his first round opponent Jeremy Chardy.
+Iga Swiatek is the top seed in the women’s tournament and is still looking for her first majors win on grass.